 Events – Collections & Lists – Syllabi – Bioethics Books – Other Books – Fiction – Other Media – Articles

-November 18, 2021 – 5:00 – 6:30 pm – Racism, Inclusion and Justice: Interrogating Bioethics – Patricia A. King, JD (Professor Emerita, Georgetown University Law Center) will bring her expertise in the study of law, medicine, ethics, and public policy to comment on issues of racism, inclusion, and justice within the field of bioethics.
-Register here.
+Racism, Inclusion and Justice: Interrogating Bioethics, Patricia A. King, JD (Professor Emerita, Georgetown University Law Center) brings her expertise in the study of law, medicine, ethics, and public policy to comment on issues of racism, inclusion, and justice within the field of bioethics, November 18, 2021.

 Innovation for Equity: Fostering a More Democratic & Just Scientific Enterprise, Alondra Nelson, PhD, Harold F. Linder Professor, Institute for Advanced Study at Princeton University gave the inaugural lecture in the Columbia University Department of Medical Humanities and Ethics Grand Rounds Series on Race and Biomedicine, September 23, 2021.